aaronbloomfield/pdr/uva/syllabus.md

 ### Course Info ###

 - Lectures: M/W/F 11:00-10:50 (Floryan), 1:00-1:50 (Bloomfield), and 2:00-2:50 (Bloomfield)
-- Email: none; fill out a [support request][42] instead
+- Email: none; fill out a support request (not yet ready) instead
 - Office hours: schedule to be announced.
-Any concerns that are not appropriate to be addressed then should be submitted via a [support request][42].
+Any concerns that are not appropriate to be addressed then should be submitted via a support request (not yet ready).
 - Announcement feed: [\@UVaCS2150][34] and the [daily announcements slide set][15]; you are responsible for checking both
-- TA office hours are 5pm-11pm on Sundays, Mondays, Wednesdays, and Thursdays on Zoom; All office hours start the Sunday after classes start.
+- TA office hours are 5pm-11pm on Sundays, Mondays, Wednesdays, and Thursdays
 - Laboratory Meetings: all on Tuesdays

 **Course Description:** This course will introduce you to program and data representation from high level concepts to machine level implementation.
 Data structuring techniques and the representation of data structures during program execution are discussed, as are operations and control structures and their representation during program execution.
 Representations of numbers, arithmetic operations, arrays, records, recursion, hashing, stacks, queues, trees, graphs, and related concepts are also covered.

 **Availability:** It is important to me to be available to my students, and to address your concerns.
-If your concern can't be addressed during the lecture periods or via a [support request][42], then please fill out a [support request][42] to find a time to (virtually) meet.
-But with 500 students in the class, and only one instructor, I will not be able to manage everybody emailing their concerns -- hence the use of the [support request][42] system.
+If your concern can't be addressed during the lecture periods or via a support request (not yet ready), then please fill out a support request (not yet ready) to find a time to (virtually) meet.
+But with 500 students in the class, and only one instructor, I will not be able to manage everybody emailing their concerns -- hence the use of the support request (not yet ready) system.

 If you have any comments on the course - what is working, what is not working, what can be done better, etc. - I are very interested in hearing about them.
 There is an [anonymous feedback tool through Collab][37] that you can use, or e-mail.

+**Prerequisites:** Both of:

-**Prerequisites:** CS 2110 (Software Development Methods) or CS 2220 (Engineering Software); and CS 2102 (Discrete Math), all with grades of C- or above.
-CS 2110 is a strict pre-req, and no execptions are ever allowed for not having taken that course.
-CS 2102 is allowed as a co-requisite, but see the details for this in the [first slide set][11] (specifically, [here][12]).
+- CS 2110 (Software Development Methods) or CS 2220 (Engineering Software) with a grade of C- or higher
+    - This is a strict pre-req, and no execptions are ever allowed for not having taken that course
+- CS 2102 (Discrete Math) or CS 2120 (Discrete Mathematics and Theory 1) with a grade of C- or higher
+    - CS 2120 can be taken as a co-req; see details about this in the [first slide set][11] (specifically, [here][12]).

 **Course Objectives:** Students who complete the course will: